Gallup's List of Most Widely Admired People of the 20th Century

-Gallup has constructed a yearly Gallup's most admired man and woman poll list since 1948 but this poll cover the most notable figures of the entire century.
+Gallup has constructed a yearly Gallup's most admired man and woman poll list since 1948 but this poll covers the most notable figures of the entire century.
 They combined the results from the previous polls with a new preliminary poll to determine the 18 most admired people.
 The 1999 final poll produced an ordered list of 18 people, 12 of whom were males and 12 of whom were American citizens; the highest ranked non-American and non-male was (Saint) Mother Teresa, at #1.